 To further test the ability of MCTPs to physically bridge across membranes and tether the ER to the PM, we used a yeast Δtether mutant line deleted in six ER-PM tethering proteins resulting in the separation of the cortical ER (cER) from the PM (Manford et al, 2012) and expressed untagged AtMCTP4.
 To monitor recovery in cortical ER, and hence, ER-PM contacts, upon AtMCTP4 expression, we used Sec63-RFP (Metzger et al, 2008) as an ER marker combined with confocal microscopy.
 In wild-type cells, the ER was organised into nuclear (nER) and cER.
-The cER was visible as a thread of fluorescence along the cell periphery, covering a large proportion of the cell circumference (Fig. a white arrows).
-By contrast and as previously reported (Manford et al, 2012), we observed a substantial reduction of cER in the Δtether mutant, with large areas of the cell periphery showing virtually no associated Sec63-RFP (Fig. a).
+The cER was visible as a thread of fluorescence along the cell periphery, covering a large proportion of the cell circumference (Fig. 8a white arrows).
+By contrast and as previously reported (Manford et al, 2012), we observed a substantial reduction of cER in the Δtether mutant, with large areas of the cell periphery showing virtually no associated Sec63-RFP (Fig. 8a).
 When AtMCTP4 was expressed into the Δtether mutant line, we observed partial recovery of cER, visible as small regions of Sec63-RFP closely apposed to the cell cortex.
-We further quantified the extent of cER in the different lines by measuring the ratio of the length of cER (Sec63-RFP) against the cell perimeter (through calcofluor wall staining) and confirmed that AtMCTP4 expression induced an increase of cER from 7.3 % to 23.1% when compared to the Δtether mutant (Fig. b).
+We further quantified the extent of cER in the different lines by measuring the ratio of the length of cER (Sec63-RFP) against the cell perimeter (through calcofluor wall staining) and confirmed that AtMCTP4 expression induced an increase of cER from 7.3 % to 23.1% when compared to the Δtether mutant (Fig. 8b).
 This partial complementation is similar to results obtained with yeast deletion mutants containing only a single endogenous ER-PM tether, IST2, or all three isoforms of the tricalbin (yeast homologs of HsE-Syts) (Manford et al, 2012), supporting a role of AtMCTP4 as ER-PM tether.